EldonGabriel/eldongabriel.github.io/_posts/2026-04-14-report-memory-architecture-ram-technologies.md

 ## 2.2 Security Implications & Recommendations

 **Risk: Data Corruption**
-Bad or failing RAM can corrupt data before it is saved.
+A bad or failing RAM can corrupt data before it is saved.

 **Mitigation:** Use reliable RAM and enable ECC memory in critical systems.

 **Risk: System Instability**
-Not enough RAM causes heavy disk usage, slowing the system down.
+Insufficient RAM causes heavy disk usage, thereby slowing down the system.

 **Mitigation:** Maintain at least 20% free memory for peak usage.

 **Best Practices**

-* Restrict BIOS/UEFI access to prevent unsafe memory changes.
+* Restrict BIOS/UEFI access to prevent unsafe memory alterations.
-* Monitor logs for memory errors to detect failures early.
+* Monitor logs for memory errors to detect failures early on.
-* Enable dual-channel or quad-channel modes for better performance.
+* Dual-channel or quad-channel modes should be enabled for better performance.
-* Keep accurate hardware records for asset tracking (NIST ID.AM-1).
+* Maintain accurate hardware records for asset tracking (NIST ID.AM-1).

 **Framework Alignment**

-* Supports NIST Cybersecurity Framework for system reliability and availability.
+* Supports the NIST Cybersecurity Framework for system reliability and availability.
-* Aligns with ISO 27001 for hardware reliability controls.
+* Aligns with ISO 27001 for hardware reliability.
-* Follows general IT best practices for system stability and data protection.
+* Follows general IT best practices for system stability and protection of data.